bakerjd99/smugpyter/NOTES_smugpyter.md

 Remarks about outstanding tasks and other `SmugPyter` issues.
 Base 36 GUIDS cross reference *the history* of `TODO_smugpyter.md`.

+### February 3, 2022

+* I've adjusted `SmugPyter` to run on Python 3.9.
+There have been changes to the `webcolors` module that breaks `SmugPyter`.
+I am holding at an older version of `webcolors` for now.

 ### January 31, 2022

 * I have been using `SmugPyter` for a number of years now.
 It's